Maip: Description

 Maip is estimated to have been around 9-10 m long in life.
 As such, it may be the largest megaraptorid currently known.
 Members of the Megaraptoridae as a whole increased in body length following the extinction of the carcharodontosaurids in the Southern Hemisphere in the early Late Cretaceous.
 It is hypothesized that the absence of these large apex predators allowed other theropods to diversify and fill the empty niche space.
 Megaraptorids, in addition to abelisaurids and unenlagiids, then became the primary predators in their ecosystems.
 An analysis of known megaraptorans shows that members of the clade in Asia, South America, and Australia ranged from 4-4.5 m long during the Barremian-Aptian, after which Aptian-early Turonian forms increased to 4.5-6 m in Australia and South America.
 Turonian-Coniacian megaraptorids, only known from South America, were larger, at 6-7 m long, and the final Santonian-Maastrichtian forms were larger still, at 7-10 m.

 Traces on the preserved ribs were interpreted by the describing authors as being attachment points for ligaments.
 From these, it was inferred that Maip would have likely had a respiratory system comparable to those of modern birds, rather than those of other extant reptiles, such as crocodilians.

 Classification

-In their phylogenetic analyses, Rolando et al. (2022) recovered Maip as a derived megaraptorid in a polytomy with other Argentinian megaraptorids.
+In their phylogenetic analyses, Aranciaga Rolando et al. (2022) recovered Maip as a derived megaraptorid in a polytomy with other Argentinian megaraptorids.
 They also noted the presence of two distinct clades: a more inclusive clade, comprising all megaraptorids except Fukuiraptor and Australovenator, (shown below as "Clade A"), and a more exclusive clade of larger, entirely South American megaraptorids (shown below as "Clade B").
 Like some previous analyses by other authors, Megaraptora is nested within Coelurosauria, as the sister taxon to Tyrannosauroidea.
-The cladogram below displays the megaraptoran results of the phylogenetic analyses by Rolando et al (2022).
+The cladogram below displays the megaraptoran results of the phylogenetic analyses by Aranciaga Rolando et al. (2022).